RadLuli/Ampersand/DEFS/meshes.md

 ## Automatic meshes

-When an electronic text document is imported into the Format, its index/TOC is copied to a mesh, and its ISBN (if available) is queried to manage its position in the [information landscape](landscape.md), and whether there are already any references to it or its authors.
+When an electronic text document is imported into the Format, its index/TOC is translated and optimised into a mesh.
 Scanned formats (.djvu, photocopy PDFs etc) can be digitized but will not generate automatic meshes.
 These formats are, gladly, increasingly uncommon.

 ## Annotations